Distance line: Primary tie-off

 The primary tie off is made in a place with direct vertical access to the surface, if possible, in a place where it is unlikely to be interfered with by outsiders.
 This tie-off should be secure.

 Secondary tie-off

 The secondary tie-off is made just inside the overhead, where the route to the exit is obvious even if visibility is lost.
 This is a backup in case the primary tie-off is compromised.

 Connection to a permanent guide line

 The temporary entry guide line should be tied off to the permanent line and the reel locked.
 A recommended method is to make two wraps around the permanent line and then clip the line end back to the line.
-Another method is to pass the reel or spool through a loop at the and of the line made for that purpose, the loop may be of stiffer and thicker line and may have a short extension to make it easier to undo on the return.
+Another method is to pass the reel or spool through a loop at the end of the line made for that purpose, the loop may be of stiffer and thicker line and may have a short extension to make it easier to undo on the return.
 This method cannot be accidentally released.